src-d/sourced-ce/docs/faq.md

 The user interface is based in the open-sourced [Apache Superset](http://superset.apache.org), so you can also refer to [Superset tutorials](http://superset.apache.org/tutorial.html) for advanced usage of the web interface.

-## When I Try to Create a Chart from a Query, Nothing Happens.

-The charts can be created from the SQL Lab, using the `Explore` button once you run a query.
-If nothing happens, the browser may be blocking the new window that should be opened to edit the new chart.
-You should configure your browser to let source{d} UI to open pop-ups (e.g. in Chrome it is done allowing `127.0.0.1:8088` to handle `pop-ups and redirects` from the `Site Settings` menu).

-## When I Try to Export a Dashboard, Nothing Happens.

-If nothing happens when pressing `Export` button from the dashboard list, then you should configure your browser to let source{d} UI to open pop-ups (e.g. in Chrome it is done allowing `127.0.0.1:8088` to handle `pop-ups and redirects` from the `Site Settings` menu)

-## The Dashboard Takes a Long to Load and the UI Freezes.

-_This is a known issue that we're trying to address, but here is more info about it._

-In some circumstances, loading the data for the dashboards can take some time, and the UI can be frozen in the meanwhile.
-It can happen &mdash;on big datasets&mdash;, the first time you access the dashboards, or when they are refreshed.

-There are some limitations with how Apache Superset handles long-running SQL queries, which may affect the dashboard charts.
-Since most of the charts of the Overview dashboard loads its data from gitbase, its queries can take more time than the expected for the UI.

-When it happens, the UI can be frozen, or you can get this message in some charts:
->_Query timeout - visualization queries are set to timeout at 300 seconds.
-Perhaps your data has grown, your database is under unusual load, or you are simply querying a data source that is too large to be processed within the timeout range.
-If that is the case, we recommend that you summarize your data further._

-When it occurs, you should wait till the UI is responsive again, and separately refresh each failing chart with its `force refresh` option (on its top-right corner).
-With some big datasets, it took 3 refreshes and 15 minutes to get data for all charts.